Daniel-Andarge/Software-Design-and-Architecture-Specialization--University-of-Alberta/Course-3-Software Architecture/Module-4-Capstone-Challenge/Capstone-Submission/README.md

 ### Download Quality Attribute Scenarios in Word Format

-You can download the Word document for Quality Attribute Scenarios by clicking [Evaluation - Quality Attribute Scenarios.doc](Evaluation-Quality-Attribute-Scenarios.doc).
-This document provides evaluations and scenarios related to quality attributes.
+You can download the Word document for Quality Attribute Scenarios by clicking [Here](Evaluation-Quality-Attribute-Scenarios.doc).

 ![Evaluation](Evaluation-ATAM.jpg)